kehantan/labbook/docs/assays/mtt.rst

 #.
 Actual MTT
 #.
 Read absorbance

-It takes 3 seperate days to complete 1 round of MTT.
-We need:

-    * 1 day for trypsinise, cell count, and seeding
-    * 1 day for treatment (treat the cells with compound)
-    * 1 day for actual MTT and to read the absorbance

-I divided this protocol into sections, so each sections indicates that after that procedure, you will have to wait another day to proceed to the next section.
-You can plan your experiments accordingly.

 **Calculate how many cells and media we need**

 Before we actually start the procedure, it is best to count the theoretical number of cells required before we start seeding.
-We would prepare 100 uL of mixture that contains 10% DMEM + 1,500 cells into each well.
+Our final goal is to have 100 uL of mixture that contains 10% DMEM + 1,500 cells in each well.

 Assume we want to test 8 different concentrations (including negative control) of our compound on the cells, then

     :code:`Total cells needed = 10 concentrations * 5 wells/concentration * 1,500 cells/well = 75,000 cells`

-You will notice that even we wanted to test 8 different concentration, but the formula above state :code:`10 conecentrations`.
+You will notice that even we wanted to test 8 different concentration, the formula above state :code:`10 conecentrations`.
 This is due to slight deviations during pipetting and handling of liquids.
 If we prepare enough cell suspension for the exact number of concentrations we want, we might end up not having enough cells for the last few wells, so prepare a little bit extra amount.
 Usually adding 3 to 5 concentrations extra for some overhead is sufficient enough.

 After the actual cell counting step in the procedure, double check if the cells is sufficient for seeding.